 Make plans for when you're away

 If you have to be away from home more than four or five hours a day, this may not be the best time for you to get a puppy.
-Instead, you may want to consider an older dog who can wait for your return.
-If you already have a puppy and must be away for long periods of time, you'll need to:
+Instead, you may want to consider an older house-trained dog who can wait for your return.
+If you already have a puppy and must be away for long periods of time, you may need to:

 - Arrange for someone, such as a responsible neighbor or a professional pet sitter, to take them for bathroom breaks.

-- If you have to clean up an accident outside the designated elimination area, put the soiled rags or paper towels inside it afterward to help your puppy recognize the scented area as the place where they are supposed to eliminate.
+- If you have to clean up an accident outside the designated elimination area, put the soiled rags or paper towels inside that area afterward to help your puppy recognize the scented area as the place where they are supposed to eliminate.